 We were approached 5-6 weeks ago to sign a lease for land we didn’t know about.
-The land is 52 acres but there paying us a lease bonus of $130. ($20 an acre).
-So, I assume are percentage of the whole land is just 6.5 acres.
-Plus, there is a 15% royalty from any produce & from the wellhead.
+The land is 52 acres but they’re paying us a lease bonus of $130 ($20 an acre).
+So, I assume our percentage of the whole land is just 6.5 acres.
+Plus, there is a 15% royalty from any production and from the wellhead.
 This is a southern county where little oil has been drilled before.

 It’s been hard finding help since we live in a state that is not known for oil.
 I’ve tried reaching out to several mineral lawyers.
 Some couldn’t because of a conflict.
-I thought one was going to help but its been several weeks.
+I thought one was going to help but it’s been several weeks.
 They say time frames in Illinois are heavily impacted.
-I assume that has to do with covid or perhaps its to small for them to bother.
+I assume that has to do with COVID or perhaps it’s too small for them to bother.

-Well since then I found this sight and am shocked at what I might be paying for lawyer fees, especially if this is not a profitable well.
-I seemed to remember seeing a post here that an alternative to a lawyer would be finding another leasing agent to review the paper work before saying.
+Well, since then I found this site and am shocked at what I might be paying for lawyer fees, especially if this is not a profitable well.
+I seemed to remember seeing a post here that an alternative to a lawyer would be finding another leasing agent to review the paperwork before signing.
 How would I find one?
 Should the agent be in the same region as the oil land?

 If the minerals are in Texas, TAMU website has a good reference guide for tips on oil and gas leasing on this website which you can download for free.
 You should post information on location of the minerals (Section, Block, County, Abstract) and someone with knowledge of that area can give you some advice on bonus and royalty rates.
 If your minerals are in Illinois, then you have posted in the wrong place.